What Causes Amputations?

 Diabetes alone and in combination with high blood pressure and high cholesterol causes damage to the lining of the arteries.
 The large arteries become narrowed or completely obstructed.
 This reduces the blood pressure and the amount of blood circulation in the extremities.
 The walls of the small arteries and capillaries become thickened so oxygen does not cross the wall as easily.
 If blood flow is reduced enough, gangrene can occur.
 Gangrene is black dead tissue and is either dry or wet.
 Wet gangrene is infected and requires emergency treatment.
 Gangrenous tissue cannot regenerate, but the surrounding margins might be saved.

-A Charcot foot (pronounced Shark-oh) is one characterized by destroyed bones and sometimes fractures and dislocations in the foot or ankle (Figure 3).
+A Charcot foot (pronounced shark-oh) is characterized by destroyed bones and sometimes fractures and dislocations in the foot or ankle (Figure 3).
 Oftentimes, the arch of the foot collapses and there is a prominent bone felt on the bottom of the foot in the arch.
 This often leads to an ulcer on the bottom of the foot.
 Sometimes the bone will be infected if there is an ulcer that leads to it.
 Charcot foot is a condition that is commonly misdiagnosed as bone infection and may be unnecessarily amputated.
-It is important to have an expert in Charcot foot review the case prior to consenting to amputation because in the right hands, many cases are salvageable.
+Therefore, it is imperative to have an expert in Charcot foot review the case prior to consenting to amputation.

 Pressure Sores (Decubitus Ulcers)